Tenor Music Questions? Don't be afraid to email a Student Leader!

 Not warming up before playing can result in some serious injuries.
 Here at Purdue, we take warmups very seriously.
 We warm up individually, and as a full line.
 Know these warmups.
 We may not play all of them, and we may add some, but they are important to know.

-The current cadence line-up consists of five main cadences: Funky Fives and Suncoast (always played back-to-back, in what we call 'FunCoast'), Chunky Monkey, Good Times (GT), and STS.
-Lastly, a new cadence written by the current student leaders.
-These five cadences will be the five beats played the most.
+The current cadence line-up consists of six main cadences.
+The will be the six beats played the most.
 As the "All-American" Marching Band marches from place to place, multiple songs are played by the entire band, with cadences played in between by the drumline.
 These cadences also make up the majority of the Boiler Beats performance playlist, and are played in close proximity to the audience.
 There is no way to hid if you don't know the music when interacting with your audience.
 These will be memorized.
 Know these cadences.

 The "All-American" Marching Band always performs a pre-game show at home games.
 This consists of many different beats and songs, most of which are relatively easy.
 Again, all of these must be memorized by all auditionees before you come to band camp.
 A good amount of this music is subject to change.
 The pre-game music here is very close to what will actually be played, but parts may be changed to fit the length of the pre-game show for that given week.
 With visiting bands, on-field presentations, and other pre-game activities, the band may have more or less time for their pre-game performance.
 Learn this music, but be ready for changes!